Computation-Aware Gaussian Processes: Model Selection And Linear-Time Inference

 Recently, \citet{Wenger2022PosteriorComputational} introduced computation-aware Gaussian processes (CaGP), a class of GP approximation methods which---for a fixed set of hyperparameters---provably does not suffer from overconfidence.
 Like SVGP and the other approximations mentioned above, CaGP also relies on low-rank posterior updates.
 Unlike these other methods, however, CaGP's posterior updates are constructed to guarantee that its posterior variance is always larger than the exact GP variance.
 This conservative estimate can be interpreted as additional uncertainty quantifying the approximation error due to limited computation; i.e. \emph{computational uncertainty}.
 However, so far CaGP has fallen short in demonstrating wallclock time improvements for posterior inference over variational methods and model selection has so far remained an open problem.

 \textbf{Contributions}\quad In this work, we extend computation-aware Gaussian processes by demonstrating how to perform inference in linear time in the number of training data, while maintaining its theoretical guarantees.
 Second, we propose a novel objective that allows model selection without a significant bias that would arise from naively conducting model selection on the projected GP.
-In detail, we enforce a sparsity constraint on the ``actions'' of the method, which unlocks linear-time inference, in a way that is amenable to hardware acceleration.
+In detail, we enforce a sparsity constraint on the ``actions'' of the method, which combined with hardware acceleration unlocks linear-time inference.
 We optimize these actions end-to-end alongside the hyperparameters with respect to a custom training loss, to optimally retain as much information from the data as possible given a limited computational budget.
 The resulting hyperparameters are less prone to oversmoothing and attributing variation to observational noise, as can be seen in \Cref{fig:visual-abstract}, when compared to SVGP.
 We demonstrate that our approach is strongly competitive on large-scale data with state-of-the-art variational methods, such as SVGP, without inheriting their pathologies.
 As a consequence of our work, one can train GPs on up to $1.8$ million data points in a few hours on a single GPU without adversely impacting uncertainty quantification.